-- The characteristics of the order, i.e. order type such as stop-loss, market or limit order as well as order size and likely impact of the order, - The characteristics of each financial instrument to be bought or sold, i.e. asset class and corresponding liquidity, complexity of the instrument, - The characteristics of the venues (as briefly presented in the following section), - The categorization of the client, i.e. Professional or Retail, - Any other circumstances or specific instructions relevant at the time.
+- the characteristics of the order, i.e. order type such as stop-loss, market or limit order as well as order size and likely impact of the order, - the characteristics of each financial instrument to be bought or sold, i.e. asset class and corresponding liquidity, complexity of the instrument, - the characteristics of the venues (as briefly presented in the following section), - the categorization of the client, i.e. Professional or Retail, any other circumstances or specific instructions relevant at the time.

+The Bank will usually attach the highest relative importance to total consideration when executing orders.
+Total consideration comprises the price of the relevant financial instrument and the costs related to its execution.
 Finding liquidity and increasing the likelihood of execution are important for larger professionals' orders.
 For smaller non-professional clients' orders, displayed liquidity on Regulated Markets and Multilateral Trading Facilities is typically available unless dealing in illiquid stocks.